 So is the occasional tomb.
 This one commemorated a man who had made the pilgrimage to Mecca.
-No big deal today: the flight from Khartoum to Jedda is an easy one, with Boeing 747's operating daily in the 1980s.
+No big deal today: the flight from Khartoum to Jedda is an easy one, with Boeing 747's operating daily.

-The Blue Nile at Khartoum, flowing front to back, south to north and splitting around Tuti Island.
-Khartoum proper is on the left; Khartoum North is on the right.
-The bridge in the foreground carries cars; the one behind it also carries a railroad.
+The Blue Nile at Khartoum, flowing from the bottom of the picture up to the top and splitting around Tuti Island.
+Khartoum proper is on the left; Khartoum North is on the right; Omdurman is in the distance, beyond Tuti Island.

 * Australia's Northern Territory * Austria * Bangladesh * Belgium * Botswana * Brazil (Manaus) * Burma / Myanmar * Cambodia (Angkor) * Canada (B.C.) * China * The Czech Republic * Egypt * France * Germany * Ghana * Greece * Hungary * India: Themes * Northern India * Peninsular India * Indonesia * Israel * Italy * Japan * Jerusalem * Jordan * Kenya * Laos * Kosovo * Malawi * Malaysia * Mexico * Morocco * Mozambique * Namibia * The Netherlands * Norway * Oman * Pakistan * The Philippines * Poland * Portugal * Singapore * South Africa * Spain * Sri Lanka * Sudan * Syria (Aleppo) * Tanzania * Thailand * Trinidad * Turkey (Istanbul) * The U.A.E.
 (Dubai) * The United Kingdom * The Eastern United States * The Western United States * The Heartland State: Oklahoma * Uzbekistan * Vietnam * The West Bank * Yemen * Zimbabwe *